dalihub/androidjni/README.md

 ================

 This uses the new [Android Studio CMake plugin](http://tools.android.com/tech-docs/external-c-builds) with C++ support.
-For how to use Android Studio, refer to [Andrid Studio CMake](https://codelabs.developers.google.com/codelabs/android-studio-cmake/index.html)
+For how to use Android Studio, refer to [Android Studio CMake](https://codelabs.developers.google.com/codelabs/android-studio-cmake/index.html)

 Pre-requisites
 --------------